exercism/v3/languages/go/exercises/concept/constants/.docs/introduction.md

     const myName = "Exercism"
 ```

-Go has a keyword for creating enumerated constants called `iota`.
+Go has a predeclared identifier called `iota` for creating enumerated constants.
 Constants in a block are implicitly repeated:

 ```go
     const (